RocketMaster404/Individuellt-projekt---Biblioteket/README.md

 MainMenu()
 This is a Switch that reads a user input, each case represent the number given at PrintMenu().

 ShowBooks()
 This method loops through the arrays of title and copies.
 It shows the user what books are available and how many.

 BorrowBooks()
 This method makes the user Borrow a book.
-It checks that the book is in stock, that the user have not reached their limit of 5 books.
+It checks that the book is in stock, that the user haven´t borrowed the same title and that the user have not reached their limit of 5 books.
 If the loan is successful, the title of the book is saved at one of the spots in the 2d array loans (index 1), the user index is determined by GetUserIndex() method.

 GetUserIndex()
 A method that loops through the username array and find a match with the logged in user.